cockroachdb/docs/v19.2/delete.md

 ### Batch delete on a non-indexed column

-If you cannot index the column that identifies the unwanted rows, or if the filtering column is a [timestamp](timestamp.html), we recommend defining the batch loop to execute separate read and write operations at each iteration:
+If you cannot index the column that identifies the unwanted rows, we recommend defining the batch loop to execute separate read and write operations at each iteration:

 1. Execute a [`SELECT` query](selection-queries.html) that returns the primary key values for the rows that you want to delete.
 When writing the `SELECT` query:
     - Use a `WHERE` clause that filters on the column identifying the rows.